-When you have a pressing deadline, or trying to come up with new ideas or ways of doing things, you usually sit at your desk and not get up until the task is finished.
+When you have a pressing deadline or trying to come up with new ways of doing things, you usually sit at your desk and force yourself to think and focus on the task until it is finished.
 We assume that if we keep our focus on the task until it is complete, what we come up with will be sufficient.
+Doing this on a daily basis leads to burnout, affects mental health, and stifles thinking and creativity.

 What if what you really need is to be distracted?

 The unconscious mind is superior at processing large chunks of information simultaneously.
-Recent studies have discovered that unconscious thinking is well equipped for creative problem solving and generating innovative ideas.
-I know I have had “Aha!” moments when I least expected them.
+Recent studies have also discovered that unconscious thinking is well equipped for creative problem solving and coming up with innovative ideas.
+I know I have had “Aha!” moments unexpectedly when I was not even thinking about the problem.

-How can we best distract ourselves that will be productive?
+How can we disconnect and distract ourselves that will be productive?

 Leave your desk and go outdoors for a walk, cycle, jog, or swim.
 This approach is beneficial for two main reasons:

-Scrolling through social media leads to procrastination and does not truly give your mind a break.
+Scrolling through social media leads to procrastination and does not truly give your mind a break, as well as having an adverse effect on mental wellbeing.
 Doodling, on the other hand, is a healthy and creative distraction.
-It helps you connect with your unconscious, allowing you to retain more information, improve your memory recall, and build creativity.
+It helps you connect with your unconscious mind, allowing you to retain more information, improve your memory recall, and build creativity.

 If you would like to find out more, please contact us.